awsdocs/aws-proton-administrator-guide/doc_source/ag-getting-started-console.md

    You're now on a new page that displays the status and details for your new environment template\.
 These details include a list of AWS and customer managed tags\.
 AWS Proton automatically generates AWS managed tags for you when you create AWS Proton resources\.
 For more information, see [AWS Proton resources and tagging](resources.md)\.

-1. Refresh the **Template versions** section and the status of the new version is *Draft*\.
-The status of a new environment template status starts in the **Draft** state\.
+1. The status of a new environment template status starts in the **Draft** state\.
 You and others with `proton:CreateEnvironment` permissions can view and access it\.
 Follow the next step to make the template available to others\.

 1. In the **Template versions** section, choose the radio button to the left of the minor version of the template you just created \(1\.0\)\.
 As an alternative, you can choose **Publish** in the info alert banner and skip the next step\.